Calvin Murphy: Early years

-College (1967–1970)
+College career

 Murphy attended Niagara University, where he was a three-time All-American.
 He scored 2,548 points in 77 games (33.1 points per game).

 One of his best games was a 68-point outing against Syracuse University at Niagara's Gallagher Center.
-In 1970, he led Niagara to the NCAA tournament and advanced to the second round, where they lost to Villanova.
+In 1970, he led Niagara to the 1970 NCAA tournament and advanced to the second round, where they lost to Villanova.
 During his career he was famous for being one of "The Three M's", along with Pete Maravich and Rick Mount, both of whom were NCAA Men's Division I Basketball All-Americans at the same time as Murphy.

 Murphy is a member of the Alpha Nu Omega chapter of the Iota Phi Theta fraternity, being initiated alongside fellow future Hall of Famer Elvin Hayes.

-NBA (1970–1983)
+Professional career

 Murphy was drafted by the San Diego Rockets (now the Houston Rockets) as the first pick in the second round (18th overall) of the 1970 NBA draft.
 In his first season, after averaging 15.8 points and 4 assists per game, Murphy was nominated to the NBA All-Rookie team.
 A diminutive guard at 5 ft 9 in, Murphy was known for his quickness and defensive ability.
 During the 1975 NBA Playoffs, Murphy averaged a postseason career-high of 24.4 points and 5.6 assists per game, as the Rockets advanced past the New York Knicks in the first round (Houston was in the Eastern Conference at the time), before being eliminated by the Boston Celtics in the semifinals.
 Two seasons later, on March 18, 1978, Murphy set a career high with 57 points scored during a 106–104 loss to the New Jersey Nets.
 The following year, he earned his only All-Star selection.